Orbifold Chern classes inequalities and applications: Restriction results for semistable sheaves

 \section{Restriction results for semistable sheaves}

-Let $h=(H_1,\dots, H_{n-1})$ be an ample polarization on a normal projective variety $X$ of dimension $n$ and $\mathcal{E}$ be a torsion free sheaf.
-A theorem of Mehta-Ramanathan \cite{MR82} states that if $m$ is large enough and $Y \in |mH_{n-1}|$ is a generic hypersurface, then the maximal destabilizing subsheaf of $\mathcal{E}|_Y$ is the restriction of the maximal destabilizing subsheaf of $\mathcal{E}$.
+Let $h=(H_1,\dots, H_{n-1})$ be a tuple of ample divisors on a normal projective variety $X$ of dimension $n$ and $\sE$ a torsion free sheaf.
+A theorem of Mehta--Ramanathan \cite{MR82} states that if $m$ is large enough and $Y \in |mH_{n-1}|$ is a generic hypersurface, then the maximal destabilizing subsheaf of $\sE|_Y$ is the restriction of the maximal destabilizing subsheaf of $\sE$.

 It is natural to try to extend this restriction theorem to movable polarization.
-Unfortunately, it will fail in general as shown by the following example of \cite{BDPP}.
-If $X$ is a projective $K3$ surface then its cotangent bundle $\Omega_X$ is not pseudo-effective.
-This gives the existence of movable curves for which the restriction theorem is not true.
+Unfortunately, in general, such results are not valid for movable curve.
+For example, when $X$ is a projective $K3$ surface then its cotangent bundle $\Omega^1_X$ is not pseudoeffective, which gives rise to the existence of movable curves for which the restriction theorem does not hold (cf.~\cite[Sect.~7]{BDPP}).

-In this section, we will prove a restriction theorem for some strongly movable curves (see Proposition~\ref{prop:restrict} below).
-The following Lemma will serve as the key technical ingredient in the proof of this result.
+In this section, we will prove a restriction theorem for some movable curves (see Proposition~\ref{prop:restrict} below).
+The following lemmas will serve as key technical ingredients in the proof of this result.